tbennun/dfsim/README.md

 It is an event-driven simulator written in Python and allows you to register message handlers that will run perpetually on the processor.
 If no message was received, the handler will still be called but with a `None` argument for the message.

-For communication, you can specify routes via the `route` method on multiple concurrent communication planes in order to reduce congestion.
+For communication, you can specify routes via the `route` method on multiple concurrent communication channels in order to reduce congestion (similarly to Virtual Channels in NoCs or Communicators in MPI).

 ## Example use